curious-containers/cc-sample-app/README.md

 # CC-Sample-App

-This software is part of the Curious Containers project.
-Visit the [project website](http://www.curious-containers.cc/) or [read the documentation](http://www.curious-containers.cc/docs/html/index.html).
+This repository has been **deprecated** in favor of new software components.

+For more information please refer to the Curious Containers [documentation](https://curious-containers.github.io/).